SallaApp/Salla-CLI/README.md

 ## Getting Started

-The [Salla CLI](https://docs.salla.dev/docs/salla-cli) is available via npm and is packaged to be used globally so you can access it everywhere.
-With the [official documentation](https://docs.salla.dev/docs/salla-cli), take the terminal experience to the next level
+The [Salla CLI](https://docs.salla.dev/?nav=01HNA8QHCPJTCY5VSEZ616JCAK) is available via npm and is packaged to be used globally so you can access it everywhere.
+With the [official documentation](https://docs.salla.dev/?nav=01HNA8QHCPJTCY5VSEZ616JCAK), take the terminal experience to the next level

-[Salla CLI](https://docs.salla.dev/docs/salla-cli) comes with an easy to use, straight-forward commands that does the complete setup to your Salla App.
+[Salla CLI](https://docs.salla.dev/docs/salla-cli) comes with an easy to use, straightforward commands that do the complete setup to your Salla App.
 To be ready, you will need some prerequisites which will be listed hereafter.

-What can you use [Salla CLI](https://docs.salla.dev/docs/salla-cli) for?
+What can you use [Salla CLI](https://docs.salla.dev/?nav=01HNA8QHCPJTCY5VSEZ616JCAK) for?

 - Single-taps to create your Salla App on [Salla Partners Portal](https://salla.partners/).
 - Alternatively, use the Starter Kits to create your app.